π Convexity and uniqueness of optimizers#

 Roadmap for unconstrained optimization#

-Assuming that the domain of the objective function is the whole space, check that it is continuous and for derivative based methods twice continuously differentiable
+Assuming that the domain of the objective function is the whole space, check that the function is continuous and twice continuously differentiable to apply derivative based methods

 Find all stationary points by solving FOC

-Check SOC to determine whether found stationary points are (local) maxima or minima and filter out saddle points
+Otherwise, check SOC to determine whether found stationary points are local maxima or minima and filter out saddle points.